 Many people who have reached financial independence have done so investing in real estate.
 This might seem like an impossible achievement if you’re only looking at the end result, but by starting out with small steps and making continued forward progress, you can make your way to “real estate mogul” even if you only have a smaller dollar amount to start investing with.
 Today we’ll talk about how you can get started in real estate investing even if you don’t have a ton of cash in the bank.

 First, let’s talk about how you can save up money for real estate investing.
 Saving money has to start with making a budget.
-Check out this post on how to create a budget that works so that you can maximize the amount of money you save every month.
 When you’ve created your budget, you can then put all of your extra monthly funds into a savings account designated for investing in real estate.
 If you’re serious about investing, you should be able to save up money in a reasonable amount of time by eliminating unnecessary expenses for a short amount of time.

 For the sake of argument, let’s say you’ve got $5,000 saved and you want to get started with real estate investing.
 There are two options you can look at to get started in real estate investing.

 If owning and managing your own rental properties isn’t necessarily your deal but you still want to grow wealth through real estate investing, you can try crowd-funded real estate investing.